Is The Tor Browser Safe? (Security & Privacy Vulnerabilities)

 Vulnerable ports can be used to spread malware and gain unauthorised access to personal and financial information, resulting in your accounts being hacked.

-Tor Is Less Safe on Some Mobile Devices
+Tor Is Less Safe on iOS Devices

 The Tor browser is available as an application for Android devices.
 If you use the app cautiously, using Tor on Android is no more dangerous than using it on desktop.
 The alpha release is easy to download and use, but the same risks apply as when you use the browser on desktop.